What is a web crawler?

 How does a web crawler work?

 Web crawlers start with a list of URLs to visit, known as the seed.
-As the crawler visits these URLs, it identifies all the hyperlinks in the page and adds them to the list of URLs to visit.
+As the crawler visits these URLs, it identifies all the hyperlinks in the page and adds them to the list of URLs to visit, effectively learning how to crawl pages.
 It then visits the new URLs, repeating the process.
 This cycle continues until the crawler has visited all the URLs in its list or until a predefined condition is met.

 The crawler also downloads the pages it visits for processing.
 The processing can involve many things, such as extracting data, checking for updates or changes, or indexing the page for a search engine.
 The crawler must be careful to respect the rules set by the website owners, such as the directives in a robots.txt file, which may prohibit or limit crawling.